Southern Cajun Fried Corn

 Storage Suggestions

-These Cajun Corn will last in the fridge for a good 3 to 4 days when stored properly in an air-tight container.
+These Cajun Corn will last in the fridge for 3 to 4 days when stored properly in an air-tight container.

 Reheat them in a pan or microwave until nice and warm before serving.